-60 per cent of the Earth's land surface is managed, and approximately 60 per cent of that is agricultural land use.
-Estimates of the extent of land degradation vary, but approximately one third of the world's arable land is thought to have been affected by degradation and desertification to date, indicating that it is widespread, on the rise, and occurring in all land cover types and agroecologies, and especially so in drylands.
-Many degrading practices can be linked to the 'tragedy of the commons' in which the demands of individual interest take precedence over shared, sustainable use of land resources, leading to its overexploitationi.
-Land degradation jeopardises ecosystem services globally, including agricultural products, clean air, fresh water, disturbance regulation, climate regulation, recreational opportunities, and fertile soils.
-Novel estimates from the ELD Initiative of the global loss of ecosystem service values (ESV) place the cost between USD 6.3 and 10.6 trillion i It is worthwhile to note that communal management can actually be more sustainable (McAfee & Miller, 2012), such as in the traditional Hima system of the Arabic world.
-In the Hima system, there are protected areas of pasture that are shared amongst individual pastoralists, but also left to fallow with an understanding that this is beneficial for the greater good, even though temporary setbacks due to lack of access are endured.
-The ELD Initiative has also supported research on the economic rewards of the Hima system (see Myint & Westerberg, 201518).

-annually (see Chapter 3a).
-These effects of land degradation and desertification are distributed unevenly throughout human populations and often impact the most vulnerable - the rural poor.
-This population regularly depends on land for their sustenance and livelihoods, and the ramifications of degradation affect them most deeply because of this intimate relationship.
-An ELD Initiative study on the spatial and economic distribution of the rural poor in the context of land degradation found that over a third of this marginalised population - up to 1.4 billion people - live in less favoured agricultural land and areas.
+60 per cent of the Earth's land surface is managed, and approximately 60 per cent of that is agricultural land use^{1,2}.
+Estimates of the extent of land degradation vary, but approximately one third of the world's arable land is thought to have been affected by degradation and desertification to date3, indicating that it is widespread, on the rise, and occurring in all land cover types and agroecologies4, and especially so in drylands^{3,5}.
+Many degrading practices can be linked to the 'tragedy of the commons'6 in which the demands of individual interest take precedence over shared, sustainable use of land resources, leading to its overexploitationi.
+Land degradation jeopardises ecosystem services globally, including agricultural products, clean air, fresh water, disturbance regulation, climate regulation, recreational opportunities, and fertile soils^{7,8,9,10}.
+Novel estimates from the ELD Initiative of the global loss of ecosystem service values (ESV) place the cost between USD 6.3 and 10.6 trillion annually (see Chapter 3a).
+These effects of land degradation and desertification are distributed unevenly throughout human populations^{5,11} and often impact the most vulnerable - the rural poor.
+This population regularly depends on land for their sustenance and livelihoods, and the ramifications of degradation affect them most deeply because of this intimate relationship 12.
+An ELD Initiative study on the spatial and economic distribution of the rural poor in the context of land degradation found that over a third of this marginalised population - up to 1.4 billion people - live in less favoured agricultural land and areas13.
 However, having access to an understanding of the full economic benefits and receiving equitable distribution of rewards gained by all of society through their land stewardship, and especially when implementing sustainable land management, is key in resolving many of the issues this population faces.

 In light of these types of considerations, using objective metrics like economic values provides a way for different stakeholders to compare the trade-offs of alternative future options or scenarios and thus deliberate on land issues from an equally informed position.
 Considering land issues from the perspective of the economic values that nature provides involves measuring and valuing all of the benefits of land and land-based ecosystems and the services they provide, including what losses are incurred when they are degraded.
 Combining this information with a thorough understanding of the economic drivers of land degradation, stakeholder needs, and sustainable land management approaches - practices that ensure renewable, resilient and rewarding land uses, and which are becoming increasingly available and accessible - can support better decision-making.
-And indeed, awareness on the value of nature and the economic losses of its services that result when it is degraded is reaching public consciousness, with a wave of articles and media outlets discussing the value of ecosystem services (e.g., 'The staggeringly large benefits of conserving nature', in The Washington Post).
+And indeed, awareness on the value of nature and the economic losses of its services that result when it is degraded is reaching public consciousness, with a wave of articles and media outlets discussing the value of ecosystem services (e.g., 'The staggeringly large benefits of conserving nature', in The Washington Post14).